sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 In addition, in case the build is without SB the grub flow will do the same flow as was coded before.
 The Grub flow will know if is require doing the SB flow or the old one by reading the SB_BUILD value.

-##### Vmlinuz Sonic modification
+##### Vmlinuz SONiC modification
-In Sonic the submodule name sonic-linux-kernel contained the Linux kernel.
+In SONiC the submodule name sonic-linux-kernel contained the Linux kernel.

 We need to do the following modification to support SB:
 - We need to integrate the pub key that will be used to verify kernel modules, to do that, we need the following modification in the Linux kernel configuration:

-CONFIG_MODULE_SIG_FORCE=y
+- CONFIG_MODULE_SIG_FORCE=y

+enforce to check signature of KO.

+- CONFIG_MODULE_SIG_KEY=""

-CONFIG_MODULE_SIG_KEY="" // this is a configuration to enforce vmlinuz to sign kernel modules, but we will do that differently, so it will be empty (see explanation in Kernel Modules verification).
+ this is a configuration to enforce vmlinuz to sign kernel modules, but we will do that differently, so it will be empty (see explanation in Kernel Modules verification).

+- CONFIG_SYSTEM_TRUSTED_KEYS=< custom_vendor_certificates_path > (Format file=pem)

-CONFIG_SYSTEM_TRUSTED_KEYS="custom_certs/nv_Sonic_key_certificate.pem" //this variable is saying where the public key is.
+this variable is saying where the public key is.
 This key will verify the kernel modules, this path should be custom chosen by the user.

 So, we will add a build variable where the developer can set the key location in his environment.

+- CONFIG_KEXEC_VERIFY_SIG=y
+Details in Warmboot chapter.

-- Finally, after the configuration changes, we need to sign the file vmlinuz.efi (similar like we sign shim, grub with the sign script)
+Finally, after the configuration changes, we need to sign the file vmlinuz.efi (similar like we sign shim, grub with the sign script)

 Note: Same as other modifications if the SB_BUILD flag is “no sign” those modifications will not happen and the kernel will remain the same as before the feature was implemented
-##### Kernel Module Sonic modification
+##### Kernel Module SONiC modification
 Most of the kernel modules are in sonic-linux-kernel repo, but there are more KO like Ofed & SDK.

 The secure_boot_sign.py script wrapper the sign-file tool as well and will sign all the KO.